 The assumptions used by Mission in preparation of the pro forma financial statements are not reasonable because projected utilization is not supported.
-The discussion regarding projected utilization found in Criterion 3 is incorporated herein by reference.
+The discussion regarding projected utilization found in Criterion (3) is incorporated herein by reference.
 Therefore, the applicant does not adequately demonstrate that the financial feasibility of the proposal is based upon reasonable projections of costs and charges.
-Consequently, the application is not conforming to this criterion.
+Consequently, the application does not conform to this criterion.